 To apply for an Iranian visa at the embassy, you first need a visa authorisation code from the Ministry of Foreign Affairs.
 You can contact a reliable Iranian travel agency through our contact form to get an Iran LOI with visa authorisation code (with discount!).

 If you choose to get it through another travel agent, make sure it is not iranianvisa(dot)com!
 You will get nothing.
 Just google iranianvisa(dot)com scam for proof.

-Iran visa application procedure
+Visa application procedure

-2. Go to the embassy (call in advance to make sure they got the number from the MFA as well, delays do happen), fill in the application form with 1-4 passport-sized pictures (women need to wear a headscarf on the picture!) and get the visa, usually same day or next day.
+2. Go to the embassy (perhaps call in advance to make sure they got the number from the MFA as well, delays do happen), fill in the application form with 1-4 passport-sized pictures (women sometimes need to wear a headscarf on the picture!) and get the visa, usually same day or next day.
 On the application form, you need to fill in an address in Iran: any hotel will do, no need to book it in advance (unless otherwise specified in the embassy reports).
 Some embassies ask for an itinerary as well, so make sure you have a basic map of Iran in your head.

 Some helpful tips: